 Mike and his wife Martha live in Wilmore, Kentucky, and Friendship, Maine.
 They have three grown children (Joe, Kathryn, Laura) and eight grandchildren.

-Hazel Seavey coordinates the ministries of Heart of Africa for vulnerable African women.
+coordinates the ministries of Heart of Africa for vulnerable African women.
 Among the most neglected groups of people in Africa, widows face daunting challenges just to survive, much less to provide for their families and make a contribution to the welfare of the community.
 Hazel and her husband Keith live and work in Washington, Maine, but she regularly travels to various countries in Africa to help women start their own businesses and work together for their common welfare.
 She started her work with groups of widows in Southern Sudan in partnership with Pastor Michael Gatkek and his African Relief Ministries.
 However, in 2014 she met with groups of widows and women who had recently been released from prison in both Kenya and Uganda.
-As she has done in Sudan, Hazel will train them in micro-business, organize them in cooperatives of 30 women each, give them each a loan to start their businesses, and provide them with materials for spiritual, economic and social growth.
+Since then, she has trained them in micro-business, organize them in cooperatives of 30 women each, give them each a loan to start their businesses, and provide them with materials for spiritual, economic and social growth.
 To date, over 1,000 women have been helped through these groups with additional training in sewing, knitting, agriculture and more on the horizon.